 ICM and ICMIM are joint portfolio managers of UIL.
-Other than investment management fees, secretarial costs and performance fees as set out in note 2, and reimbursed expenses of £8,000, there were no other transactions with ICM or ICMIM or ICM Corporate Services (Pty) Ltd. At the period-end £192,000 remained outstanding to ICM and ICMIM fees and £ nil in respect of performance fees.
+Other than investment management fees, secretarial costs and performance fees as set out in note 2, and reimbursed expenses of £8,000, there were no other transactions with ICM or ICMIM or ICM Corporate Services (Pty) Ltd. At the period-end £192,000 remained outstanding to ICM and ICMIM loan bears interest at an annual rate of 6.0% and is in respect of management and company secretarial fees and £ nil in respect of performance fees.

-Mr Younie is a director of BCB, BFIC, GERP, PIL.
-PML, Somers and West Hamilton Holdings Limited.
+Mr Younie is a director of BCB, BFIC, GERP, PIL PML, Somers and West Hamilton Holdings Limited.
 Mr Jillings is a director of Allectus, GERP, PIL, PML, Somers and Waverton.
-Mr Jillings received dividends from UIL of £14,000.
+Mr lillings received dividends from UIL of £14,000.
 Mr Saville is a director of Allectus, BFIC, GPLPF, GERP, Newtel, PIL, PML, Resimac, VixTech, West Hamilton Holdings Limited and Zeta Energy Pte Ltd. There were no other transactions in the year with Alasdair Younie, Charles Jillings, Duncan Saville and Sandra Pope and UIL.